upspin/upspin/doc/security.md

 private key storage.
 There are no passwords in our system and we don't intend to have any.

+When reading our implementation, it may be helpful to note that key pairs have three representations:
+1. string, used for storage and between programs like User.Lookup
+2. ecdsa, internal binary format for computation
+3. a secret seed sufficient to reconstruct the key pair In form 1, the first bytes describe the packing name, e.g. "p256".
+In form 2, there is an Curve field in the struct that plays that role.
+Form 3, used only in keygen.go, is simply 128 bits of entropy.

 By collecting all the private key operations into the factotum package, we are providing for an isolated implementation, as in qubes-split-gpg or ssh-agent.